BhriguParashar16/analysis-suicides/README.md

    Does level of Education matters in commiting suicide.

-    Yes,as people with only primary suicide commit maximum suicide and least is committed by people who have done Post graduationa and above.
+    Yes,as people with only primary education suicide commit maximum suicide and least is committed by people who have done Post graduationa and above.

 # Acknowledgements
   1.https://www.kaggle.com/rajanand/suicides-in-india :